Bin Tagging Program

 If this happens to your bin, please remove all contaminants, and contact the City on 1300 422 664 to arrange collection.

-The next round of bin tagging is planned for Autumn 2025.
+The tenth round of bin tagging is scheduled from 17 February 2025 to 14 April 2025.

 The community is sometimes unsure about what goes in each bin, and what materials are recyclable.
 By tagging bins, we are helping to clarify misconceptions and answer questions the community may have.